 In the early 1980s, McLaren Vale was home to more small, family-owned and run wineries than any other region of Australia.
-While it no longer holds that record, its gently rolling hills, short-drive access from Adelaide’s CBD, even shorter drive to the beaches running north to south close to the western boundary of McLaren Vale, and the profusion of restaurants make it a must-go destination (once its premier decides to open South Australia’s borders).
+While it no longer holds that record, its gently rolling hills, short-drive access from Adelaide’s CBD, even shorter drive to the beaches running north to south close to the western boundary of McLaren Vale, and the profusion of restaurants make it a must-go destination.

 Its dauntingly complex geology is easy to understand if you say the sandy soils of Blewitt Springs are the most accommodating of all types, the black or red limestone-impregnated soils similar to Coonawarra next, and there are no keep-away soils if you match variety and location.